dwrobel/flatcam/README.md

 - added options for trace segmentation that can be useful for auto-levelling (code snippet from Lei Zheng from a rejected pull request on FlatCAM https://bitbucket.org/realthunder/ )
 - added shortcut key 'L' for creating 'New Excellon'
 - added shortcut key combo 'SHIFT+S' for Running a Script.
-- modified GRBL_laser postprocessor file so it includes a Sxxxx command on the line with M03 (laser active) whenever a value is enter in the Spindlespeed entry field
+- modified GRBL_laser preprocessor file so it includes a Sxxxx command on the line with M03 (laser active) whenever a value is enter in the Spindlespeed entry field
 - remade the EDIT -> PREFERENCES window, the Excellon and Gerber sections.
 Created a new section named TOOLS

 26.01.2019

-- fixed grbl_11 postprocessor in linear_code() function
+- fixed grbl_11 preprocessor in linear_code() function
 - added icons to the Project Tab context menu
 - added new entries to the Canvas context menu (Copy, Delete, Edit/Save, Move, New Excellon, New Geometry, New Project)
-- fixed GRBL_laser postprocessor file
+- fixed GRBL_laser preprocessor file
 - updated function for copy of an Excellon object for the case when the object has slots
 - updated FlatCAMExcellon.merge() function to work in case some (or all) of the merged objects have slots